Basilica: Origins

-The Latin word basilica derives from βασιλικὴ στοά.
+The Latin word basilica derives from the Greek βασιλικὴ στοά (lit. 'royal stoa).
 The first known basilica—the Basilica Porcia in the Roman Forum—was constructed in 184 BC by Marcus Porcius Cato (the Elder).
-After the construction of Cato the Elder's basilica, the term came to be applied to any large covered hall, whether it was used for domestic purposes, was a commercial space, a military structure, or religious building.
+After the construction of Cato the Elder's basilica, the term came to be applied to any large covered hall, whether it was used for domestic purposes, was a commercial space, a military structure, or a religious building.

 The plays of Plautus suggest that basilica buildings may have existed prior to Cato's building.
 The plays were composed between 210 and 184 BC and refer to a building that might be identified with the Atrium Regium.
 Another early example is the basilica at Pompeii (late 2nd century BC).
 Inspiration may have come from prototypes like Athens's Stoa Basileios or the hypostyle hall on Delos, but the architectural form is most derived from the audience halls in the royal palaces of the Diadochi kingdoms of the Hellenistic period.
 These rooms were typically a high nave flanked by colonnades.

-These basilicas were rectangular, typically with central nave and aisles, usually with a slightly raised platform and an apse at each of the two ends, adorned with a statue perhaps of the emperor, while the entrances were from the long sides.
+These basilicas were rectangular, typically with a central nave and aisles, usually with a slightly raised platform and an apse at each end, adorned with a statue, perhaps of the emperor, while the entrances were on the long sides.
 The Roman basilica was a large public building where business or legal matters could be transacted.
 Although their form was variable, basilicas often contained interior colonnades that divided the space, giving aisles or arcaded spaces on one or both sides, with an apse at one end (or less often at each end), where the magistrates sat, often on a slightly raised dais.
 The central aisle – the nave – tended to be wider and taller than the flanking aisles, so that light could penetrate through the clerestory windows.

 In the late Republican era, basilicas were increasingly monumental; Julius Caesar replaced the Basilica Sempronia with his own Basilica Julia, dedicated in 46 BC, while the Basilica Aemilia was rebuilt around 54 BC in so spectacular a fashion that Pliny the Elder wrote that it was among the most beautiful buildings in the world (it was simultaneously renamed the Basilica Paulli).
-Thereafter until the 4th century AD, monumental basilicas were routinely constructed at Rome by both private citizens and the emperors.
+Afterward, until the 4th century AD, Rome routinely built monumental basilicas, both private citizens and emperors.
 These basilicas were reception halls and grand spaces in which élite persons could impress guests and visitors, and could be attached to a large country villa or an urban domus.
-They were simpler and smaller than were civic basilicas, and can be identified by inscriptions or their position in the archaeological context.
+They were simpler and smaller than civic basilicas, and can be identified by inscriptions or their position in the archaeological context.
 Domitian constructed a basilica on the Palatine Hill for his imperial residential complex around 92 AD, and a palatine basilica was typical in imperial palaces throughout the imperial period.